MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/install/install-sharepoint-subscription-edition.md

 4. Run the SharePoint Products Configuration Wizard to create or join a farm `PSConfigUI.exe`
 5. Configure the service applications and web applications in your farm, such as through the Farm Configuration Wizard.

-## Installating SharePoint Server Subscription Edition on Windows Server Core
+## Installing SharePoint Server Subscription Edition on Windows Server Core

 1. Mount the ISO file to your test server by using the `Mount-DiskImage cmdlet`, or by specifying it as a virtual drive in your virtual machine manager.